-Honoring Choices has joined forces with the Age-Dementia Friendly and health care leaders across New England, to support more livable communities for healthy living, and improve access to health care information and equitable care.
+Honoring Choices has joined forces with the Age Friendly, Dementia Friendly and health care leaders across New England, to support more livable communities for healthy living, and improve access to health care information and equitable care.

 Thanks to a grant from Tufts Health Plan Foundation, Honoring Choices is bringing together key leaders in Massachusetts (MA), New Hampshire (NH) and Rhode Island (RI) to share their deep expertise and successful programs.
-This highly dynamic group agreed we are all working on the same mission with similar barriers to care, and that adults 55 & older are at the forefront of the movement to improve healthy living.
-Our MA, RI, MA group was soon joined by key leaders from Vermont, Connecticut and Maine, and shortly New York.
+This highly dynamic group, named the New England Healthy Living Collective (NE Collective), agreed we are all working on the same mission with similar barriers to care, and that adults 55 & older are at the forefront of the movement to improve healthy living.
+Our MA, RI, MA group was soon joined by key leaders from Vermont, Connecticut and Maine.

 Here’s what we are working on to date:

 - Promote Age-Dementia Friendly Programs & Resources.
-The new “Health Living Marketplace” webpage will list important state resources, commonly asked questions, and spotlight the work of each age and dementia friendly group and health care leaders.
+The new webpage lists important state resources and spotlights the work of each age and dementia friendly group and health care leaders.

 - Serious Illness & MOLST/ POLST/ COLST (Orders for Life Sustaining Treatment).
 Key state leaders will share their expertise and suggest policy changes to create a more responsive process to address as adult’s changing health needs and care choices.
 We will work towards consistently honoring documents in their home state and reciprocity across state lines.

-- NE Incentives for Care Providers.
-Our new joint project will incentivize care providers to start early planning conversations for proactive care across an adult’s lifespan, provide resources to manage chronic illnesses and avoid unnecessary hospitalizations, and create a unified process to care for adults with serious illness.
+- Coming soon … Joint projects will include promoting incentives for care providers to start early planning conversations for proactive care across an adult’s lifespan, provide resources to manage chronic illnesses and avoid unnecessary hospitalizations, and create a unified process to care for adults with serious illness.

 We are just getting started and everyone is welcome to join us.
 We are so grateful to all the key advisors spearheading comprehensive programs in their home states, and for lending their expertise and guidance to make a collective impact.
 Here’s a partial list of participants to date-